 Blue Cross Helps Customers and Members Through Pandemic

 - Trusted advice to customers: Businesses needed information, insight and support from their health care partner.
-Blue Cross rapidly delivered by creating a group customer command center and small group customer help line to quickly respond to customer questions, along with other support efforts.
+Blue Cross created a group customer command center and small group customer help line to quickly respond to customer questions.

-- Ongoing support for community needs: In addition to our members and customers, Blue Cross’ social mission function is focused on the health of everyone in Michigan.
-For this reason, we supported community-based organizations throughout 2020 to help address food insecurity for children and families and to ensure that seniors and other vulnerable populations received needed care and services.
+- Support for community needs: In addition always being ready to help our members and customers, Blue Cross’ social mission is focused on improving the health of everyone in Michigan.
+For this reason, we continue to support community-based organizations to help address food insecurity for children and families, as well as organizations that help seniors and other vulnerable populations receive care and services.

 - Partnerships with health care providers: We worked diligently to supply financial support early in the pandemic, reduce burdens and keep partner health care providers informed and connected.
 By helping stabilize normal cash flow, we worked to ensure providers were able to keep their doors open in a time of crisis.

-Additionally, Blue Cross donated $1 million to be used for emergency personal protective equipment (PPE) kits for Michigan dentists, returned more than $21 million in one-time credits to more than 180,000 members with commercially insured individual health care plans and returned more than $100 million in credits to senior members, employer group customers and 2019 individual plan subscribers on their health, dental and vision premiums.
-Read the full report on the Blue Cross Covid-19 response here.
+In 2020, Blue Cross donated $1 million to be used for emergency personal protective equipment (PPE) kits for Michigan dentists, returned more than $21 million in one-time credits to more than 180,000 members with commercially insured individual health care plans and returned more than $100 million in credits to senior members, employer group customers and 2019 individual plan subscribers on their health, dental and vision premiums.

 Photo credit: Robin Schwartz for Blue Cross Blue Shield of Michigan